FirefoxBar/HeaderEditor/README.md

 An extension which can modify the request, include request headers, response headers, redirect requests, and cancel requests.

+It's 100% FREE, no ADs, no data collection.

-For more documentations, Please visit [documentions](https://he.firefoxcn.net)
+For more documentations, Please visit [he.firefoxcn.net](https://he.firefoxcn.net)

 ## Get this extension